Please note this post contains affiliate links. Thank you.

 Choosing the Right Mask

 Masks are a great way of mitigating exposure for people with MCAS, Mastocytosis, histamine intolerance, severe allergies, multiple chemical sensitivity and other forms of mast cell activation disorder.
 They’re also good for people with compromised immune systems, as they cut down quite a bit on the spread of airborne germs.
 For these at risk groups, masks should be capable of blocking the smallest particulates possible.
-Choosing an N95 NIOSH certified mask is a good way to go, but there are masks that don’t specifically state whether or not they meet this standard that actually go beyond it and Vogmasks are among them.
-They were designed to be used in cities with air quality problems and they do a great job of protecting you from exposure to many airborne particulates.
+Choosing an N95 NIOSH certified mask is a good way to go, but there are masks that don’t specifically state whether or not they meet this standard but if you look at the definition, you’ll Vogmask’s do.
+They were designed to be used in cities with air quality problems and they do a great job of protecting you from exposure to many airborne particulates as small as .254 microns.

 They’re also reasonably comfortable, much more so than the disposables I began with (which work just fine if that’s what you prefer).
 I love that they are washable and last approximately 2 years depending on wear and environmental exposure.
 In the long run, this makes them a lot more affordable than disposable masks and definitely more ecologically sound.